|Staking||Adj Reward %||Avg Reward %||Avg Fee %||Inflation||Market Cap||Staked Ratio|

 Assuming standard staking in which you delegate your AVAX to a validator, a stake of $825 could yield about $74.09 at 8.98% APR.

-There are also options for lending your AVAX, which often returns a higher yield.
+There are also options for lending your AVAX, which occasionally returns a higher yield.
 In this case, lending could possibly have a yield as high as 12.5% APR.
 While that’s a significantly higher yield than you’d get with staking, it’s important to understand that when you lend, you are surrendering custody of your tokens to the platform or protocol.
 In turn, the platform or protocol loans out your tokens.

 This strategy can result in a higher yield, but it can also put your AVAX at risk.
 For example, if the lending platform becomes insolvent, your AVAX may be gone forever — or you may only receive pennies on the dollar for the amount you’ve loaned.

-But when you stake tokens through an exchange, your tokens may not actually be staked.
+But when you lend tokens through an exchange, your tokens may not actually be staked.
 Rather, the exchange may be lending your tokens to short sellers or using your tokens in some other way — one that doesn’t necessarily benefit the network.

 AVAX required staking period